mustaphajodi/EHVAC/README.md

 # EHVAC
-A MATLAB toolbox for evacuation-flow simulation in high-rise buildings.
+A MATLAB toolbox for monitoring evacuation-flow in high-rise buildings.